hardeep/obsidian/Work/Canexec 2025.md

 Over 50 are no longer in business.

-Most had no return on their business for their share
+Most had no return on their business for their shareholders

+Margins -> Leverage

+(Atlantic Cultivation)

+**10 types Innovation**

+Profit Model                  | How you make money Network                         | How you connect with others (gtm) Structure                       | Organize / align your talent Process.                         | How you use superior methods Product Performance   | How you develop distinguising features or functionality Product System            | How you bundle products and services Service                            | How you amplify the value of your offering Channel                          | How you deliver your offering Brand                               | How you represent your self Customer Engagement | How you foster interactions

+How